wxharry/wxharry/README.md

 🌱 I'm currently working on .NET and React

-🔭 I’m currently seeking for opportunities in North America and China.
+🔭 I’m currently seeking opportunities in North America and China.

 🎓 I'm a graduate student of NYU Courant.